HamBone999/Minecraft-Infinite-Reborn/README.md

 # Minecraft Infinite Reborn

+This refer to [Repo](https://github.com/Trivaxy/Minecraft-Infinite-MP) for the latest updates as I am not going to update this further as Trivaxy has a better code base to work on.

 This repository is to maintain and update what was formally known as "Minecraft Infinite".
 I will be accepting bug reports.
 Below you will find some basic info and an install guide.
 Enjoy.

 Common problems: